Word-of-mouth recommendations – Over-the-fence was king

 Word-of-mouth and social media are significant forces in the consumer marketplace.
 Word-of-mouth is the most trusted source of information for consumers around the world according to many studies and there is now measurable proof that social voice drives product sales both directly and indirectly.

-Below you will find key statistics that highlight the impact social recommendations, customer advocacy and word-of-mouth have in today’s digital world:
+Below key statistics that highlight the impact social recommendations, customer advocacy and word-of-mouth have in today’s digital world:

 Short URL & title: